35 Best Sales Books (of All Time) to Read, Grow & Level up Your Sales Skills in 2023

 Key Quote: “If you do not have a defined process that moves your people forward so they can achieve greater results, then what is it you are managing?”

-Why you should read this book: Sure, it’s nearly 2000 years old, but Chinese philosopher Sun Tzu’s classic is still the authority on how to handle conflict in the best way possible.
-The strategies in this book have been applied to everyone from ancient military leaders to modern day politicians and executives.
+Sure, it’s nearly 2000 years old, but Chinese philosopher Sun Tzu’s classic is still the authority on how to handle conflict in the best way possible.
+The strategies in this book have been applied to everyone from ancient military leaders to modern-day politicians and executives.

 Key Quotes (we couldn’t pick just one): “Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.”